 Refer to “Course Batches” below to select a day you would like to attend weekly.

 Should I study online only or in a classroom?

 Students that prefer to learn through face-to-face sessions and require support in completing their studies should enrol into this course.

 No. However, we recommend students attend all classroom sessions to ensure they receive the best level of support, and they can finish the course in 12 weeks.

 Students must ensure that they have the following resources:

 Is this the Aged Care Course?

 Yes, this course is the newly released Aged Care Course.
 This course replaces the previously known courses:

-Students studying Certificate II in Security Operations (full-time) through Vigil Training College may be eligible to receive Support Payments from Services Australia.
+Students studying Certificate III in Individual Support through Vigil Training College may be eligible to receive Support Payments from Services Australia.

 |Start & End Date||Structure||Price|